noubarhanno/dls-monorepo-boilerplate/README.md

 - **core**: The core project contains the main logic of the design system.
 It contains the atoms, molecules and it include one simple component as an example

 - **organisms**: The organisms project contains the organisms components and it include one simple component as an example

+## Branches

+---

+- **main**: The main branch contains the latest stable version of the boilerplate with the support of emotion.
+- **emotion**: The emotion branch contains the latest stable version of the boilerplate with the support of emotion.
+- **tailwind**: The tailwind branch contains the latest stable version of the boilerplate with the support of tailwind.

 ## Generators Guide